autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/dotnet/auth.md

-The helper class expects the credentials of a Forge application, and it creates two authentication clients, one for internal use (giving us read/write access to the Data Management buckets and objects), and one for public use (only allowing its owner to access translation outputs from the Model Derivative service), and a couple of methods for generating the corresponding tokens for us.
+The helper class expects the credentials of a Forge application, and it creates two authentication clients, one for internal use (giving us read/write access to the Data Management buckets and objects), and one for public use (only allowing access to the translation outputs from the Model Derivative service), and a couple of methods for generating the corresponding tokens for us.

 Next, let's update our `Startup.cs` file to make a singleton instance of the `ForgeService` class